-A teen with a specific communication difficulty, such as persistent stuttering, should be referred to the school speech-language pathologist (an expert who evaluates and treats speech and language disorders).
+A teen with a specific communication difficulty, such as stuttering, should be referred to the school speech-language pathologist (an expert who evaluates and treats speech and language disorders).

-Persistent stuttering and vocal-quality problems such as hoarseness, breathiness, or raspiness may require a medical evaluation by an otolaryngologist (an ear, nose, and throat specialist).
+Vocal-quality problems such as hoarseness, breathiness, or raspiness may require a medical evaluation by an otolaryngologist (an ear, nose, and throat specialist).

 But in most cases, language difficulties will have been identified before this age.
 However, increasing academic troubles might indicate subtle problems.

 Parents often feel that the teen years are a time of difficult communication, when it's normal for teens to challenge parents and resist authority.
 However, behavior that causes severe disruption in the household may not be normal teen rebellion.
 If you feel that your relationship is particularly difficult, discuss it with your doctor.